isomerpages/nparks-lbtl/_getting-here/Getting around Lights by the Lake.md

 mobile application, enhancing the C2C Trail, the Round Island Route (RIR), and the Park Connector Network (PCN) for an interactive curated walking experience across the island.</p>
-<p>Stay informed about the captivating Lights by the Lake 2024 event from
+<p>Explore the exciting programmes at Lights by the Lake 2024 within Jurong
-8 to 22 September.</p>
+Lake Gardens!</p>
 <p><strong><a href="https://near.nparks.gov.sg/" rel="noopener nofollow" target="_blank">Download the app</a></strong> now
 and embark on your adventure at Jurong Lake Gardens!</p>